About Andrea Hall

 ANDREA HALL

 I spent most of my spare time during childhood either drawing or swimming.
-I loved art at school, and on the way home I would stop off at the local pool where my Mum would be working – she, and my Grandmother before her were swimming instructors who taught all the school kids to swim.
+I loved art at school, and on the way home I would stop off at the local pool where my Mum would be working – she, and my Grandmother before her were swimming instructors who taught all the local kids to swim.
 I often joke I was born with chlorine in my veins.

 Art student